codemariner/tconf/README.md

 }
 ...
 ```
-Representing this as a flat list of env vars is **not** an effective way to work with your configuration. _tconf_ addresses this by allowing authors to specify the desired shape and type of their configuration and performs mapping and coercian from environment variables automatically.
+Representing this as a flat list of env vars is **not** an effective way to work with your configuration. _tconf_ addresses this by allowing authors to specify the desired shape and type of their configuration and performs mapping and coercion from environment variables automatically.

 ## Getting Started